 Being a normal, well-adjusted, modern person, I sometimes forget how bigoted and backwards other people tend to be around here.

-Today, I was over at one of our branch offices for a few hours.
+Today, I was over at one of our branch offices in Another Part Of The Forest for a few hours.
 Whilst I was there, one of the staff popped across the road to the local chip shop to get us all dinner.
 She came back, and we tucked in.

 “These are good fishcakes,” said the branch manager.
 He’s in his mid-30s, he knows how to cook well and dress well, and I assume he’s fairly intelligent.* “You wouldn’t think they were made by a couple of gayboys.”
 I choked on my coffee, but managed not to say anything.
 We get on badly enough already.